mitchelldmiller/quick-mail-wp-plugin/readme.txt

 == Changelog ==

 = 3.5.2 =
+* Fixed error on recipient address, when all users and show roles were selected.
 * Added QUICK_MAIL_TESTING constant to check recipient list, without sending email.
 * Do not send email to over 99 recipients.
 * Exit if WP-CLI attachment is not plain text or HTML.